aishwaryaSudhakar01/8-Week-SQL-Challenge/Case Study #1/README.md

 1. **Join All The Things**

    - **Problem Statement:** Recreate a table showing customer orders, product names, prices, and membership status.
-   - **Business Purpose:** Creating a comprehensive view of customer transactions helps in quick insights and decision-making.
    - **SQL Functions and Steps:**
      - **JOIN**: Combine sales, menu, and membership tables.
      - **CASE**: Determine membership status based on order date.